112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 ### B. Customs and Manners

+<div id="35"><em>35.
+"The French do things different than we do.
+That's what I don't like."</em></div>

-It is always something of a shock when you ran int o different ways of talking, eating, doing things .
-But what is different is not always inferior . "different " does not , mean "worse" .
-There is more than one way of skinnin g a cat .
+It is always something of a shock when you ran into different ways of talking, eating, doing things.
+But what is different is not always inferior; "different" does not mean "worse".
+There is more than one way of skinning a cat.

-The story is told of an American soldier who saw som e Chinese putting rice on the graves in a Chungking cemetery .
-That doesn't make sense", said the American wit h a smile .
-"When do you expect the dead to eat the ric e "When your dead return to smell your flowers", wa s the answer .
+The story is told of an American soldier who saw some Chinese putting rice on the graves in a Chungking cemetery.
+"That doesn't make sense", said the American with a smile.
+"When do you expect the dead to eat the rice?"

-36

-as the average American .
-The average Frenchman_hada lot less money than the average American .
+"When your dead return to smell your flowers", was the answer.

-A11 the French do is talk .
+<div id="36"><em>36.
+"All the French do is talk."</em></div>

-No nation could exist for a week if all it did was talk .
+No nation could exist for a week if all it did was talk.

-Frenchmen emoy conversation .
-They consider it an art .
-They , are on the whole . skillful at . it .
+Frenchmen enjoy conversation.
+They consider it an art.
+They are on the whole, skillful at it.

-We don't prize "good conversation" as much as the French do , it was the brilliance . charm and imagination of Frenc h talk that contributed niuich to the reputation of Paris as a world center of gaiety .
+We don't prize "good conversation" as much as the French do.

+It was the brilliance, charm and imagination of French talk that contributed much to the reputation of Paris as a world center of gaiety.
-37

-never heard people gab so
+<div id="37"><em>37.
+"I never heard people gab so much.
+Gab, gab, gab."</em></div>

-iii-rJ.CiL,

-(ACC-U,

-39

-"

-TA
+If you understood the. language it might be interesting and not just "gab".

+An American writer, Ambrose Bierce, said, "A bore is a person who talks — when you want him to listen."

+<div id="38"><em>38.
+"Why do Frenchmen look so shabby?"</em></div>

-Because they are wearing pre-war clothes -clothe s that are five and six years old .
-New cloths axe for the most part reserved for repatriated French PWs and deportees .
+Because they are wearing pre-war clothes — clothes that are five and six years old.
+New clothes are for the most part reserved for repatriated French PWs and deportees.

-The average Frenchman haver looked as well dresse d ,32
+The average Frenchman haver looked as well dressed as the average American.

-the
+The average Frenchman had a lot less money than the average American.

+<div id="39"><em>39.
+"What amazes me is how, with all their stories about suffering, you see so many well-dressed Frenchmen."</em></div>

-rich or "touristy " neighborhoods of any big America n city -- Fifth Avenue, idichigan Boulevard, Wilshire Boulevard, It is on the Champs Elysees, around l'Opera and . on the Boulevard Haussrnan that . you see those Frenchme n who are well-dressed .
-It is there, too, that you see thos e who profit from the inflation and the black market .
+The places we frequent in Paris are comparable to the rich or "touristy" neighborhoods of any big American city — Fifth Avenue, Michigan Boulevard, Wilshire Boulevard.
+It is on the Champs Elysees, around l'Opéra and on the Boulevard Haussman that you see _those_ Frenchmen who are well-dressed.
+It is there, too, that you see those who profit from the inflation and the black market.

-Some of the Frenchmen who look so well dressed ar e well dressed only in the . places you see .
-Under a goo d collar and cu$s, there may be the oldest, most patched-u p shirt you ever saw .
-Socks are made of pieces of ol d cloth .
-Underwear is made of anything a person can la y his hands on.
+Some of the Frenchmen who look so well dressed are well dressed only in the places you see.
+Under a good collar and cuffs, there may be the oldest, most patched-up shirt you ever saw.
+Socks are made of pieces of old cloth.
+Underwear is made of anything a person can lay his hands on.

-gab, gab . "

-iqj do Fi'encknteit look so 8iza5b y

-/wit amazes mm is how . ah-th all their stoises about 7 F"rETtcl1'iit-Gm . "
-y0ca uu" ee cD ittCtrcy well-do

-The places we frequent in Paris are comparable to

-If you understood the . language it might be interestin g and not just "gale '
-An .
-American writer, Ambrose Bierce, said .
-"A bore i s a person who talks - when you want him to listen ."
-38

-"TV

-40

-do the French parade all the the time ?
-Tak e the Champs Elysees . tor example ; .every time, yoia tur n around there is a.
-1)Eaaude . 't
+<div id="40"><em>40.
+"Why do the French parade all the the time?
+Take the Champs Élysées, for example; every time you turn around there is a parade."</em></div>
-"Why

-They don ' t parade all the time .
-They do parad e more than \ e do .
-They have more holidays .
-They have 33

-I

-frail' a much longer and more complicated history, Sinc e 1769, France has had two empires, two monarchies, and three republics .
+They don't parade all the time.
+They do parade more than we do.
+They have more holidays.
+They have had a much longer and more complicated history.
+Since 1789, France has had two empires, two monarchies, and three republics.

-In France, as in America, there are a great many organizations (like our American Legion, VF Ws, Masons , tsdcl Fellows, etc .) which hold annual meetings or conventions or parades .
+In France, as in America, there are a great many organizations (like our American Legion, VFWs, Masons, Odd Fellows, etc.) which hold annual meetings or conventions or parades.

-In France, as in any counti],v which has been liberate d titter being under the heel of a conqueror for four years , there is an understandable upsurge of patriotism =. and It desire to celebrate liberation, to honor theirmartyr s to commemorate their resistance .
+In France, as in any country which has been liberated after being under the heel of a conqueror for four years, there is an understandable upsurge of patriotism — and a desire to celebrate liberation, to honor their martyrs, to commemorate their resistance.

 ### Cleanliness and sanitation

 42

-211

 French hollers ,